cellmobs/docs.cellmobs.com/docs/setup/setup-and-management.md

 # Setup and Management

-The are two main parts to creating, configuring, and managing your Cellmobs apps, the **Your Apps** section on the main [[Cellmobs website](https://www.cellmobs.com/apps{target="_blank"}, and dedicated App Console sites that are created for each of the apps you provision.
+The are two main parts to creating, configuring, and managing your Cellmobs apps, the **Your Apps** section on the main [Cellmobs website](https://www.cellmobs.com/apps){target="_blank"}, and dedicated App Console sites that are created for each of the apps you provision.

 ## Your Apps
-The [Your Apps](https://www.cellmobs.com/apps{:target="_blank"}) section in the Cellmobs websiote provides users with a centralized location to manage the main aspects of their apps, such as creating new apps, generating new API keys, monitoring app activity and usage, and reviewing billing statements.
+The [Your Apps](https://www.cellmobs.com/apps){:target="_blank"} section in the Cellmobs website provides users with a centralized location to manage the main aspects of their apps, such as creating new apps, generating new API keys, monitoring app activity and usage, and reviewing billing statements.

 <figure markdown>
 ![Your Apps](../assets/guide/app-key-dns.png){width="100%" loading=lazy}